dashhive/bls/README.md

 ./bls
 ```

+## Windows
+** NOTE: Windows support is experimental as of version `v1.0.0` **
+Download the `windows-x86-64-bls.zip` (or the `.tar.gz` if you prefer) file from the official release at: https://github.com/dashhive/bls/releases/tag/v1.0.0

+Unzip the file and run `./bls.exe`

 # TODO
 - [ ] Workflow for building on Linux arm64
 - [ ] Workflow for building on Windows x86-64, arm64